Kobbynartey/alx-low_level_programming/README.md

-This is my journey in C programming
+This is a readme file for even more pointers, arrays and strings